openstax/napkin-notes/kevin/180417_biglearnLoUsage.md

 (a) a new LO scheme is created and mapped to exercises (b) a better mapping between LOs and exercises is found.

-## LOs Passed From Tutor to Biglearn
+## LOs passed from Tutor to Biglearn

 To avoid having exercise and content edits go directly into production without any sort of review